CBASIC

 CBASIC is a compiled version of the BASIC programming language written for the CP/M operating system by Gordon Eubanks in 1976–1977.
 It is an enhanced version of BASIC-E.

 History

 BASIC-E was Eubank's master's thesis project.
 It was developed in PL/M by Eubanks for Gary Kildall's new CP/M operating system while both men were at the Naval Postgraduate School in Monterey, California.
 BASIC-E was based on a BASIC compiler originally written by Gary Kildall in 1974.

-Because it was developed at public expense, BASIC-E is in the public domain and could not be marketed exclusively.
+Because it was developed at public expense, BASIC-E is in the public domain and cannot be marketed exclusively.
 Seymour Rubinstein, the marketing director of IMSAI contacted Eubanks and asked him to create a saleable version under contract for the IMSAI 8080 microcomputer.
 Eubanks developed CBASIC in his spare time while he was still a naval officer stationed on the submarine USS George Washington at Vallejo, California.
-He retained joint ownership of the program with IMSAI, and sold the program through his own company, Compiler Systems, until it was acquired by Digital Research in 1981.
+He retained joint ownership of the program with IMSAI, and sold CB80 through his own company, Compiler Systems until it was acquired by Digital Research in 1981.